Mirror to the Sky

-Yes started work on the album shortly before the release of The Quest, their previous album, in October 2021.
-Like its predecessor, guitarist Steve Howe resumed his role as producer on Mirror to the Sky and the FAMES Orchestra in North Macedonia provide orchestral arrangements by Paul K. Joyce on some songs.

-The album will be available on CD, LP, Blu-ray, and digital platforms, with some editions containing additional artwork by long-time Yes cover artist Roger Dean.
+Yes started work on the album shortly before the release of The Quest in October 2021.
+Like for its predecessor, guitarist Steve Howe resumed his role as producer, and the FAMES Orchestra in North Macedonia provided orchestral arrangements by Paul K. Joyce on some songs.
+The album was released on CD, LP, Blu-ray, and digital platforms, with some editions containing additional artwork by long-time Yes cover artist Roger Dean.
+It received positive reviews from critics, some of whom considered the album superior to its recent predecessors.

 Background and recording

 In October 2021, the Yes line-up of guitarist Steve Howe, drummer Alan White, keyboardist Geoff Downes, lead vocalist Jon Davison, and bassist Billy Sherwood, with Jay Schellen guesting on percussion, released The Quest.
 In the same month Downes revealed that the group had already discussed ideas for a follow-up album, to which Sherwood confirmed in May 2022 that work on it was underway.
 Later in May 2022, Yes announced that White would sit out of the upcoming 2022 world tour to commemorate the fiftieth anniversary of Close to the Edge (1972), due to illness.
 White died three days later and Schellen, who had been handling most of the band's live work since 2016, took over on the drums.
 In February 2023, Yes announced that Schellen had become a full-time member.

 When work on the album began the band still had a lot of potential musical ideas to develop, partly due to the amount of time spent away from recording during the COVID-19 pandemic.
 Howe said the group were in a strong "creative zone" at the time, and approached Mirror to the Sky in a similar way to The Quest, but wanted the new album not to be a mere repeat of the last.
-Yes recorded the album in 2022.
+They started with two ideas for songs that they wanted to turn into longer pieces, which became the 13-minute track "Mirror to the Sky" and the 9-minute "Luminosity".
+Yes recorded the album in 2022, with Sherwood and Schellen recording their respective parts in California.
 Like its predecessor, Howe resumed his role as producer and the FAMES Orchestra in North Macedonia provide orchestral arrangements by Paul K. Joyce on some songs.
-The band also continued to work with engineer and mixer Curtis Schwartz.
-They started with two ideas for songs that they wanted to turn into longer pieces, which would become the 13-minute "Mirror to the Sky" and the 9-minute "Luminosity".
+The band also continued to work with engineer and mixer Curtis Schwartz at his studio in Ardingly, West Sussex.